Val YT C.

 "How does the form of information shape what we feel, understand, and remember?"

 Valerie's practice is organised around a single sustained inquiry: Media Investigations.
-She asks how the material and sensory form of media — its weight, texture, speed, and interface — shapes the way we receive and retain information.
+She asks how the material and sensory form of media, its weight, texture, speed, and interface, shapes the way we receive and retain information.
 Not what the message says, but what the medium does to us.

 This thread runs across all of her work.
-A bio-composite apron worn in public space becomes an information object — encoding diet, season, and labour in its surface.
+A bio-composite apron worn in public space becomes an information object: encoding diet, season, and labour in its surface.
+A gelatin specimen asks the viewer to slow down, to look with the body rather than the screen.
 A minimal news device proposes tactility as an antidote to digital overwhelm.
-A gelatin specimen asks the viewer to slow down, to look with the body rather than the screen.

 I